postmanlabs/postman-mcp-server/README.md

   }
 ```

-You will be asked to input the Postman API key, and the agent will perform calls to the Postman cloud MCP server (http://mcp.postman.com)
+You will be asked to input your Postman API key.
+Afterwards, the agent performs calls to the Postman cloud MCP server (http://mcp.postman.com).

 ### 🧰 Claude Integration